-When BRCA1 and BRCA2 results are negative, additional testing may be helpful for some patients with breast, ovarian, prostate and pancreatic cancer.
-Guidelines from the National Comprehensive Cancer Network® (NCCN®) recommend considering germline genetic testing for high-penetrance breast and/or ovarian cancer genes (including, but not limited to, BRCA1/2, CDH1, PALB2, PTEN, and TP53) in patients with any of the criteria in the table below.
-To discuss comprehensive genetic testing for breast, ovarian, prostate and pancreatic cancer genes, an Integrated Genetics' Genetic Coordinator is available at 800-345-4363.
+When BRCA1 and BRCA2 results are negative, additional testing may be helpful for some patients.
+Guidelines from the National Comprehensive Cancer Network® (NCCN®) recommend considering germline genetic testing for additional breast, ovarian, prostate, and/or pancreatic cancer susceptibility genes in patients meeting any of the criteria in the table below.
+To discuss comprehensive genetic testing, a Labcorp Genetic Coordinator is available at 800-345-4363.